sanja7s/MedSat/code/collate_data/NHS_prescription_parser/README.md

 ## 📊 **Easy Mode Analysis (Recommended)**

-The bootstrap creates an easy-to-use analysis runner:
+The bootstrap creates an easy-to-use analysis runner with **parallel processing support**:

 ```bash
 # Analyze a drug for full year